yagpdb-cc/yagpdb-cc/yagpdb-cc-website/docs/leveling/reactionlistender.md

 title: Reaction Listener CC
 ---

+This command manages the pagination of the leaderboard command.
+WARNING: this command may be extremely buggy as I was unable to test it with limited users.

+**Trigger Type:** `Reaction` on `Reaction Added only`.

 ```go
 {{/*
 	WARNING: this command may be extremely buggy as I was unable to test it with limited users.